RichardMidnight/pi-safe/README.md

 # PiSafe — Raspberry Pi imaging app

-Create and restore **compressed, shrink‑to‑fit images** of SD cards, USB sticks, SSDs, and NVMe drives **directly on your Pi** (no Windows or Mac required).
+Create and restore **compressed, shrink-to-fit images** of SD cards, USB sticks, SSDs, and NVMe drives **directly on your Raspberry Pi** — no Windows or Mac required.

 ## Features
 - **Backup → image** and **Restore → media** with a simple menu or CLI.
-- **Shrinks ext* filesystems on backup** and **auto‑expands on first boot** (when supported), so images restore to different‑sized media.
+- **Shrinks ext* filesystems** (ext4, ext3, ext2) on backup and **auto-expands on first boot** (when supported) so images restore to different-sized media.
 - **Compression:** zip, xz, gz, zst (installs tools on demand).
 - **Formats supported:** `.img`, `.zip`, `.xz`, `.gz`, `.zst`.
 - **USB & network storage:** save to external drives or mounted shares (SMB/NFS).
-- Works with most debian and arch linux distros, see below.
+- Works with most **Debian** and **Arch Linux** distros (see below).
+- Images are compatible with tools like **Raspberry Pi Imager** and use the **PiShrink** engine under the hood.

- - Create a library of your own pi images, then restore them to whatever media you want, whenever you want.
+- Create a library of your own Pi images, then restore them to whatever media you want, whenever you want.
- - See Leepspvideo nice review on youtube:  https://www.youtube.com/watch?v=XP6ycUR9Ih0  -- "Very Impressive", "Makes a nice small image", "Really good all-in-one solution"
+- [Leepspvideo review on YouTube](https://www.youtube.com/watch?v=XP6ycUR9Ih0) — “Very Impressive,” “Makes a nice small image,” “Really good all-in-one solution”

-> [!NOTE]
-> Images are compatible with tools like **Raspberry Pi Imager** and use the **PiShrink** engine under the hood.

----
-> [!NOTE]
-> - Some notes on setting up a mounted network device (ie an SMB server).
->   -  sudo apt install cifs-utils
->    - mkdir shared
- >   - sudo mount.cifs //192.168.1.18/shared shared -o user=USERNAME,vers=1.0
- >   - or
- >   - sudo mount.cifs //omv.local/shared shared -o guest

-# Install
+## Install
 Paste or type this into a terminal window:

     wget https://raw.githubusercontent.com/RichardMidnight/pi-safe/main/pisafe -O pisafe
     bash pisafe install

-Beta version:
+ Beta Version

     wget https://raw.githubusercontent.com/RichardMidnight/pi-safe/main/pisafe_beta -O pisafe
     bash pisafe install

-Old Stable (in case current ver has issues)
+Old Stable (in case current version has issues)

     wget https://raw.githubusercontent.com/RichardMidnight/pi-safe/main/pisafe_1.2.9 -O pisafe
     bash pisafe install

-# Simple Setup
+# Quick Start

+**1) Prepair your master SD-card**

-   1) Install Raspberry PI OS and PiSafe on an SD card that is large enough to hold some SD image-files.
-32GB or 64GB will do.
-This is your "Master" SD-card.
-Set this aside.
+Install Raspberry Pi OS and PiSafe on an SD card that is large enough to hold images (32GB or 64GB is recommended).
+This is your "Master" card.

-   2) Install Raspberry PI OS or whatever OS you want on the "Project" SD-card.
-Use as small of an SD-card as you can because the entire card is read before it is shrunk and compressed.
-I have been using Sandisk Industrial 8GB cards.
-Make changes, install other software, change the desktop, whatever you want.
+**2) Prepare your “Project” card**

+Install Raspberry Pi OS (or another OS) on a smaller SD card (e.g., 8GB SanDisk Industrial).
+Customize it.

+**3) Create an image**

-   3) To make an image of the "Project" (8GB) card that you can restore anytime in the future do the following...
+To make an image of the "Project" (8GB) card:

-# Usage - make an image file

-   1) Boot your Pi with your "Master" SD-card as above.
+   1) Boot your Pi with your "Master" SD-card.

    2) Put your "Project" SD-card (8GB) in the USB SD reader and insert it in a Pi USB port.

-   3) Startup pisafe from the menu.
+   3) Startup PiSafe from the menu.
 Or in a terminal, type in 'pisafe'

-   4) Use the menu to select BACKUP, select your SD-card and give the image-file a name.

-   5) Watch your image-file get created, shrunk and compressed automatically.
+   4) Select Backup, choose the Project card, name the image, and let PiSafe create, shrink, and compress it automatically.

 # Release notes